 Instead, your customers were talking about what it was like to actually work with you or use your product.
 What used to be “word of mouth” was now “word of mouse“.

 The big difference?
-Word of mouse was not just a transient statement.
+Word of mouse is not just a transient statement.
 It’s published online content.
 Other prospective clients in the coming months – even years – will read it.
 They’ll be influenced by it.

 Suddenly, the most influential marketing content for your business wasn’t being created by your business.